Exts and Vertex Operators: Introduction

 for a pair of coherent sheaves $F$ and $G$ on $S$.
-Here and in what follows we assume that either $S$ is compact or there exists a torus action on $S$ such that the $T$-fixed loci are compact.
-In the latter case, the $\Ext$-groups have finite dimensional $T$-eigenspaces, making the subtractions above meaningful.
+The subtraction in \eqref{Echi} is also meaningful if $I_1$ and $I_2$ are invariant under the action of a torus $T\subset \Aut(S)$ such that $S^T$ is proper.
+In that case, the $\Ext$-groups have finite dimensional $T$-eigenspaces, and their difference is finite-dimensional, making \eqref{Echi} well-defined in $K_T(pt)$.
+For a reference on $K$-theory, especially the equivariant case, see \cite{CG}.
+For reference on equivariant cohomology in algebraic geometry, see Fulton's notes \cite{F}.